terramate-io/terramate/docs/execution-order.md

 * 1 - **stack A**
 * 2 - **stack B**

-To help with that terrastack provides a way to explicit declare the desired order of execution between stacks.
+To help with that terramate provides a way to explicit declare the desired order of execution between stacks.